-The Township of The North Shore is accessible by road, rail and water (e.g., deep water port) and is in proximity to larger centres such as Sudbury and Sault Ste.
+Spanish is accessible by road, rail and water and is in proximity to larger centres such as Sudbury and Sault Ste.
 Marie.

-The APM Project has the potential to create net positive benefits on the physical assets of The Township of The North Shore.
-The APM Project has the potential to facilitate the expansion of the number of homes and the diversity of housing stock in the Township of The North Shore.
-An incoming population will cause demand for new housing stock in the Township of The North Shore and neighbouring communities.
-There is also potential to increase the cost of housing depending on the size and rate of labour in-migration.
-Any potential negative effects will need to be managed.
+The APM Project has the potential to create net positive benefits on the physical assets in Spanish.
+The APM Project has the potential to facilitate the expansion of the number of homes and the diversity of housing stock.
+An incoming population will increase demand for new housing stock in Spanish and neighbouring communities.
+There is also potential to increase the cost of housing in Spanish depending on the size and rate of labour in-migration.
+Moreover, there may be instances of low cost housing taken up by workers.
+Further study and management of housing issues would be appropriate to ensure effects on housing affordability are minimized.

-With an increased population and increased activities with the APM Project, there will be an increased demand for new infrastructure, but also the resources to support its development.
-The APM Project will result in the overall growth of the community and despite the availability of additional capacity, may require some additional planning and improvements for water and waste water and solid waste infrastructure.
+With increased population and increased activities with the APM Project, there will be an increased demand for new infrastructure, but also the resources to support its development.
+The APM Project will result in the overall growth of the community and may require some additional planning and improvements for water and wastewater and solid waste infrastructure.
 The community and the NWMO would need to work together in this area.